 - Relatively expensive.

 - It requires frequent refills because the high amount of steam produced exhausts the tank very quickly.

 5. Sunbeam Steam Master Iron

 This is an American brand that is relatively low priced possibly because it is manufactured in China.
-It nonetheless delivers good results even though it does not incorporate high end features.
+It nonetheless delivers good results even though it does not incorporate high-end features.
 For easier removal of creases, It has a dual spray mist button.
 It also comes with a large water tank and 1400 watts of power.
 To enhance its looks and increase durability, It has a chrome finish.
-Read our full review on Sunbeam Steam Master.
+Read our full review of Sunbeam Steam Master.

 - Shot of steam that helps in tackling more difficult creases and helps in vertical steaming.

 - A very efficient anti-drip system that prevents damage to delicate fabrics.

 - Variable steam that has 4 different settings.